gsauthof/playbook/README.md

 ## Content

+- `android` - snippets and Android app id lists for getting started with a fresh Android device.
+That means for semi-automatically installing a bunch of apps from the google and/or the f-droid store.

 - `fedora/rescue-stick` - scripts that install [Fedora][f] on a raw
   disk, e.g. on a USB mass storage device, with a configuration suitable for system administration tasks (think: repairing a